 where ModuleN is the module name of the MIB specification defining the MIB object with name objectNameN.
 There must be generated at least one context per selection template which has to contain at least one object name.
-Specifying a MIB module name for an object name is optional but recommended since it prevents incorrect mappings when a project's MIB modules do not have unique object names.
-For each context generated by a selection template, an output file will be generated and the code generation job will be executed with the contexts described in the section "Customizing Code Generation" on page 32 for the job type 3.
-The contexts scalars, tables, traps, etc. will generated by the selection template.
+Specifying a MIB module name for an object name is optional but recommended since it prevents incorrect mappings when the MIB modules within a project do not have unique object names.

+For each context generated by a selection template, an output file will be generated and the code generation job will be executed with the contexts described in the section "Customizing Code Generation" on page 36 for the job type 3.
+The contexts scalars, tables, traps, etc. will be filled with the selected objects for the respective context name as generated by the selection template.